A plugin for WordPress to make it easy for users to include Processing JS sketches into blog posts.

 Donate

 If you find this piece of code useful, please consider donating.
-I’m a student working on these projects in my spare time.
-My sites carry no advertising and I release most of the code I work on under a free software license so anyone can benefit from it.
-I don’t receive any payment for this work so I have to rely on donations if I want to put off becoming a wage slave.
+I work on these projects in my spare time.
+My site carries no advertising and I release most of the code I work on under a free software license.
 Your contribution (whatever the amount) would be greatly appreciated.

 5 Comments